iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.2.0/report.md

 > Does what it says and protects privacy..
 I would however like the option to turn on of off the exposure check notification, I found that more of a peace of mind thing when I did see it.<br> :date: __2021-01-05 02:30:37__

-> I'm glad to have it.
-But.. it is limited in its use as we can not put it on our older organizations iPhones which we have, numerous model 6.
-Requires higher iOS version than iPhone 6 supports<br> :date: __2021-01-02 15:03:58__

-> Update #2: The app finally appears to be working properly.
-Exposure checks are happening 3+ times per day, even without opening the app.
-Update: I spoke to soon.
-The showed exposure checks for a few days but stopped on the 28th.
-After I opened the app the logs showed a dozen or so checks in the last minute, but nothing since then.
-Is the app just not uploading IDs when it's closed or is it not sending out bluetooth beacons as well?
-Both situations aren't ideal but the latter is very worrying to me.
-EDIT: The problem I described below appears to have been fixed.
-I now see multiple checks per day, even without opening the app.
-I'm not convinced the app is checking for exposure and/or running in the background.
-The exposure log (settings->google->covid19->exposure checks) only shows checks after the app is opened.
-If I don't open the app for days or weeks and check the logs again, the most recent check lines up exactly with the last time the app was opened.
-I tried uninstalling-reinstalling and saw no change in behaviour.
-I've read that the app constantly checks for exposure as long as there is internet access but that doesn't seem to be happening on my device.<br> :date: __2021-01-01 03:24:20__

-> Seems to work but the notification that is shown when it's searching for exposures should be disabled by default.
-With this on, it wakes up the screen and is just annoying.
-Just tell us if there is an actual exposure detected.<br> :date: __2020-12-28 23:31:24__

-> Feel it gives me a good comfort level.
-Am 81 and appreciate any help to stay safe.
-Blessings.<br> :date: __2020-12-24 22:09:05__

-> Finally app is doing constant exposure checks<br> :date: __2020-12-23 04:15:28__

 #### 3-star reviews